 All businesses, from small start-ups to large enterprises, have associations with other parties.
 No company could survive without some interaction with others.
 For small home businesses the relationships may be minimal, probably limited to visits to the local office supply store, a phone/internet plan, and a website hosting service.
 Other businesses, however, have a large number of affiliations with outside sources, and this is where things can get tricky.

 In days gone by, business people simply spoke about their arrangement, shook hands, and let the association play out.
 Sometimes the deal went smoothly, and other times it spiraled out of control.
 Some still choose to conduct business with a handshake and a smile, but there are compelling reasons to have a more formal agreement in place.
 Here is a brief overview of what a vendor contract is and why every business should have them.

 So, What is a Vendor Contract?

 The term vendor contract may sound intimidating, but it simply refers to an agreement between a business owner and a supplier.
 The offerings from the vendor could be a product or service, or a combination of the two.
-One example of a vendor contract could cover such things as coffee services, office supplies, marketing services, consulting, software, or any other items/services needed to run a business.
+One type of vendor contract could cover such things as coffee services, office supplies, marketing services, consulting, software, or any other items/services needed to run a business.

 What Does a Standard Vendor Contract Include?

 - Product or Service: First and foremost, the vendor contract should contain a detailed description of the product or service that the vendor is providing to the business.
 This way no one is left in the dark about what is going to be supplied.

-- Payment Agreement: Another very important aspect of any contract is the payment details.
-Vendor agreements should always layout the cost of the product or service being provided, when payments will be made, who the money should be paid to, and any terms outlining penalties for late payments.
+- Payment Agreement: Another very important aspect of any agreement is the payment details.
+A standard vendor contract should always layout the cost of the product or service being provided, when payments will be made, who the money should be paid to, and any terms outlining penalties for late payments.